hpc4cmb/toast/doc/pointing.rst

-.. _tod:
+.. _pointing:

-Time Ordered Data
+Pointing Matrices
 =================================

+A "pointing matrix" in pytoast terms is the sparse matrix given by

-.. autoclass:: toast.tod
+.. autoclass:: toast.tod.OpPointingHpix
     :members: